-- Revenue from the sale of jute products is measured based on the consideration specified in a contract with a customer and excludes any taxes and duties collected on behalf of the government.
-Company recognises revenue at a point in time, when control is transferred to the customer, and the consideration agreed is expected to be received.
-Control is generally deemed to be transferred upon delivery of the components in accordance with the agreed delivery plan. - The company does not expect to have any contracts where the period between transfer of promised goods or services to the customer and payment by customer exceeds one year.
+- The Company derives revenues primarily from sale of jute products.
+Revenue from contracts with customers is recognized on satisfaction of performance obligation upon transfer of control of promised goods to a customer at an amount that reflects the consideration to which the Company is expected to be entitled to in exchange for those goods. - Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price allocated to that performance obligation based on the consideration specified in the contract with the customers and excludes any taxes and duties collected on behalf of the government.
+The transaction price of goods sold is net of variable consideration on account of trade discounts, returns, volume rebates offered by the Company as part of the contract.
+Revenue (net of variable consideration) is recognized only to the extent that it is highly probable that the amount will not be subject to significant reversal when uncertainty relating to its recognition is resolved. - The company does not expect to have any contracts where the period between transfer of promised goods or services to the customer and payment by customer exceeds one year.
 As a consequence, the company does not adjust any of the transaction prices for the time value of money.